Dresden Files Swords

 - Thomas' favored weapon is saber and that is emphasized every time we see it.

-- Until Small Favour, when he starts favouring a kukri knife instead.
+- Until Small Favor, when he starts favoring a kukri knife instead.

 - Actually check again.
 In Small Favor, Thomas is Dual Wielding.
 Saber in one hand, kukri in the other.

 - A saber, you say?
 Now, who else in this series do we know wields a saber?
 Sanya.
 Time for a WMG of my own....